- U.S.- Montenegro Relations

 Export Control and Border Security Program (EXBS)

-- The EXBS program has thus far committed over $4 million to training and equipment.
-EXBS is assisting Montenegro in developing an effective strategic trade control (STC) system that meets international standards and improves the country’s border security.
+- EXBS has provided more than $ 6 million in assistance to Montenegro.
+EXBS is assisting Montenegro in bolstering its strategic trade control system that meets international standards, and continues to assist in strengthening the country’s border security and customs enforcement efforts.

 International Criminal Investigative Training and Assistance Program (ICITAP)